Discriminative Entropy Clustering and its Relation to K-means and SVM: Our self-labeling algorithm

 Due to the convexity of negative $\log$, we apply Jensen's inequality to derive an upper bound, i.e.\ \eqref{eq:EM derivation}, to $L_{our}$.
 Such a bound becomes tight when:

 Then, we fix $S_i^k$ as \eqref{eq:E step} and solve the Lagrangian of \eqref{eq:EM derivation} with simplex constraint to update $y$ as:

 We run these two steps until convergence with respect to some predefined tolerance.
-Note that the minimum $y$ is guaranteed to be globally optimal since \eqref{eq:EM initial} is convex w.r.t. $y$ (Appendix.~\ref{appendix: proof}).
+Note that the minimum $y$ is guaranteed to be globally optimal since \eqref{eq:EM initial} is convex w.r.t. $y$.
 The empirical convergence rate is within 15 steps on MNIST.
 The comparison of computation speed on synthetic data is shown in Table~\ref{table: speed comparison}.
 While the number of iterations to convergence is roughly the same as Newton's methods, our EM algorithm is much faster in terms of running time and is extremely easy to implement using the highly optimized built-in functions from the standard PyTorch library that supports GPU.

 Inspired by \cite{springenberg2015unsupervised,hu2017learning}, we also adapted our EM algorithm to allow for updating $y$ within each batch.
 In fact, the mini-batch approximation of \eqref{eq:EM initial} is an upper bound.
-Considering the first two terms of \eqref{eq:EM initial}, we can use Jensen's inequality to get:
+Considering the first two terms of \eqref{eq:EM initial}, we can use Jensen's inequality

-where $B$ is the batch randomly sampled from the whole dataset.
+where $B$ is the batch randomly sampled from the whole dataset and the bar operator is the average over data points in the batch.
 Now, we can apply our EM algorithm to update $y$ in each batch, which is even more efficient.
-Compared to other methods \cite{ghasedi2017deep,YM.2020Self-labelling,ismail2021} which also use the auxiliary variable $y$, we can efficiently update $y$ on the fly while they only update once or just a few times per epoch due to the inefficiency to update $y$ for the whole dataset per iteration.
-Interestingly, we found that it is actually important to update $y$ on the fly, which makes convergence faster and improves the performance significantly (Appendix.~\ref{appendix: loss curve}).
+Compared to other methods \cite{ghasedi2017deep,YM.2020Self-labelling,ismail2021} using auxiliary variables $y$, we can efficiently update $y$ on the fly while they only update once or just a few times per epoch due to the cost of computing $y$ for the whole dataset.
+Interestingly, we found that it is important to update $y$ on the fly, which makes convergence faster and improves the performance significantly, as shown in Figure~\ref{fig:full vs batch}.
 We use this ``batch version'' EM throughout all the experiments.
-Our full algorithm for the loss \eqref{eq: loss_our beta is 1} is summarized in Appendix.~\ref{appendix: our algorithm}.
+Our full algorithm for the loss \eqref{eq:semm_our} is summarized as follows.